-Companies should fulfill their corporate duty more than ever.
-As corporate citizens, take responsibility for the community and the environment in which they operate.
-All in all, act in a socially responsible manner, treat internal and external stakeholders respectfully, and offer services and products that do not fire the narcissistic force, but have a positive effect on the ecosystem.
+More than ever, companies should fulfill their corporate duty.
+As corporate citizens, they should take responsibility for the community and environment in which they operate.
+In sum, they should act in a socially responsible manner, treat internal and external stakeholders with respect, and offer services and products that do not fuel narcissistic power, but instead have a positive effect on the ecosystem.

-Digitization is an important driver and enabler for the next normal.
-Even before Corona, the elementary function and integration of digital elements became apparent.
-Whether for the consumer or company in terms of products, communication, distribution or processes.
-The following questions should be asked: Which analog formats, parts of the value chain exist and which can be digitized and how?
+Digitization is an important driver and enabler for the Next Normal.
+Even before Corona, the elementary function and integration of digital elements was becoming apparent.
+Whether for consumers or companies in the sense of products, communication, distribution or processes.
+Here, the question should be asked: Which analog formats, parts of the value chain exist and which can be digitized and how?
 How can a personalized marketing experience be created?
-How can consumers be reached and excited by e-commerce options?
-Investments should therefore be shifted to digital.
+How can consumers be reached and excited through e-commerce options?
+Investments should thus be shifted to the digital.

-Many companies are just discovering a new customer.
+Many companies are discovering a new customer.
 The end customer.
-For a long time this was left to the trade.
+For a long time, this was left to the trade.
 CRM is often a foreign word, as is systematic lead management.
-So it's no wonder how little luxury brands know about their customers.
-But it is precisely this knowledge that is essential and direct end customer access is now becoming a key factor.
-Young target groups such as millennials in particular seek direct contact with the brand online.
-To get informed, inspire, to interact with the brand.
-Assuming that, according to Bain & Company, 85% of global luxury consumers will be younger generations, the fields of opportunity should pulsate with luxury brands.
+So it's no wonder that luxury brands know so little about their customers.
+But precisely this knowledge is essential and direct access to end customers is now becoming a key factor.
+Young target groups such as millennials in particular are looking for direct contact with the brand online.
+To inform, to inspire, to interact with the brand.
+Based on the fact that, according to Bain & Company, XNUMX% of global luxury consumers will be younger generations, the opportunity fields should be pulsating for luxury brands.

 Losers and winners of the luxury industry

-In general, 2020 will be a bad year for the economy and the luxury industry is not spared.
-It is up to the actors themselves to redesign the industry.
-To use the crisis as an opportunity to throw old things overboard and to go new ways that would have been (almost) unthinkable a few months ago.
-The meaning and innovation momentum of NEO Luxus is more important than ever.
-Those who emerge from the crisis as winners or losers could essentially depend on the following factors.
+In general, XNUMX will be a bad year for the economy, and the luxury industry is not spared.
+The players have it in their own hands to reshape the industry.
+To use the crisis as an opportunity, to throw the old overboard and to go new ways that would have been (almost) unthinkable a few months ago.
+More than ever, the sense as well as innovation momentum of NEO Luxury is in the foreground.
+Who emerges as a winner or loser from the crisis could largely depend on the following factors.

-- How healthy and authentic was the company before the crisis – company values become visible and it shows which ones are lived and which are just empty words.
+- Was the company healthy and authentic before the crisis - corporate values become visible and it becomes apparent which ones are lived and which ones are just empty words.

-- How agile, digital, autonomous is the set-up of the business model - in the sense of agile reaction, digital readiness, cooperation with suppliers and sovereignty over the supply chain.
+- How agile, digital, autonomous is the business model set up - in terms of agile response, digital readiness, collaboration with suppliers and sovereignty over the supply chain.

 - The general response to the crisis.

-Four of 18 management implications have emerged from the INLUX / KEYLENS NEO Luxus study as top measures that should not be missing on any CEO agenda: expanding digital competence, making customer centricity a strategic core issue, management towards a multi-generation / Change nation team character and change current business model.
-Even in times of Corona, it can be seen that they maintain their validity and become even more important.
-In combination with the key factors mentioned, this can provide orientation at a time when almost everything seems possible.
+Four out of 18 management implications emerged from the INLUX/KEYLENS NEO Luxus study as top actions that should not be missing from any CEO agenda: expand digital competence, make Customer Centricity a core strategic issue, change management towards a multi-generational/nation team character and change current business model.
+Even in times of Corona, these are shown to retain their validity and even become more important.
+This, in combination with the key factors mentioned above, can provide guidance at a time when almost anything seems possible.